This page provides best practices for optimizing and accelerating content delivery with Cloud CDN. The sections are divided into several key areas.

 Each piece of content in a Cloud CDN cache has an associated expiration time, and it's important to set an expiration that is appropriate for your use case.
 Because origin servers must resend content that expires on cache servers, you need to choose the expiration carefully.

-One method for choosing the expiration is to categorize content based on how often you update the content, for example:
+One method for choosing the expiration is to categorize content based on how often you update the content; for example:

-- Frequent updates, such as weekly, daily, or hourly weather information or front-page news images
+- Frequent updates such as weekly, daily, or hourly weather information or front-page news images

 Expiration times are specified by the

 Cache-Control header.
 This header is defined by the

-For example, the following Cache-Control makes the associated content publicly
+Cache-Control header makes the associated content

 Cache-Control: public, max-age=259200

-To maximize caching, follow the guidelines in
+To maximize caching, follow the guidelines in the

-Caching Details.
+Caching overview.
 Remember that

 values in the

-Cache-Control metadata field work together in the following ways:
+Cache-Control metadata field work together in the following

 s-maxagevalues are measured in seconds.